Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • benign.

 Malignant extrasystoles are those whose manifestation causes a disturbance in the general well-being of the patient (palpitations, fainting, signs of cardiac arrest).
-Patients have a critical decrease in ejection fraction - less than 30%.
+Patients exhibit a critical decrease in ejection fraction - less than 30%.
 Persistent ventricular tachycardia is also noted.

 Clinical manifestations